LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

-The ``::`` mode indicator in the meta-predicate template allows the corresponding argument in the meta-predicate definiton to be a non-variable term and instructs the compiler to look into the argument sub-terms for goal and closure meta-variables.
+The ``::`` mode indicator in the meta-predicate template allows the corresponding argument in the meta-predicate definiton to be a non-variable term and instructs the compiler to look into the argument sub-terms for goal and closure :term:`meta-variables <meta-variable>`.

 When a meta-predicate calls another meta-predicate, both predicates require ``meta_predicate/1`` directives.
 For example, the ``map/2`` meta-predicate